typst/packages/packages/preview/supercharged-dhbw/1.5.0/README.md

 `type-of-degree (str)`: Type of the degree, default is `none` (using this option reduces the maximum number of authors by 2 to 4 authors when in the company or 6 authors when at DHBW)

-`university* (str)`: Name of the university
+`university (str*)`: Name of the university

-`university-location* (str)`: Campus or city of the university
+`university-location (str*)`: Campus or city of the university

+Behind the arguments the type of the value is given in parentheses.
 All arguments marked with `*` are required.
-Behind the arguments the type of the value is given in parentheses.

 ## Acronyms